dgf/pgx-rest/README.md

 # REST on PostgreSQL

-This is a test implementation of REST compatible endpoints with PostgreSQL functions.
+Test implementation of REST compatible endpoints with PostgreSQL functions.
-And yes, it feels right!
-IMO there is no better solution to achieve this.

 To start a ROCA based application, with a backend like this, you only need an environment with a HTTP server and a PostgreSQL interface - that's it!